willfurnass/sheffield_hpc/iceberg/software/apps/matlab.rst

     global sge_params
     sge_params='-l rmem=8G -l h_rt=36:00:00'

-to make sure that all the MATLAB batch jobs will use up to 8GBytes of memory and will not be killed unless they exceed 36 hours of run time.
+to make sure that all the MATLAB batch jobs will use up to 8 GBytes of memory and will not be killed unless they exceed 36 hours of run time.